Christopher-Allen-21/psu-workout-tracker-front-end/README.md

 - https://github.com/Christopher-Allen-21/psu-backend

-# NPM packages to install
+# Packages to install

 - **npm install --save cors** - installs cors; navigate to server directory and run this
+- **ng add @angular/material** - installs angular materials; navigate to client directory and run this

 # To Run